nikitalogos/hack_pro_safety_doors_case/README.md

 ```
 # Usage
 Set audio source.
-We can get all possible sound sources from the list
+We can get all possible sound sources from the list speech_recognition.Microphone()
 ```bash
    import speech_recognition as sr
    ...